Wixel/ContentSlider/README.md

 # Attaching scroller navigation:

-The scroller does not automatically generate hrefs/buttons/links/etc to attach navigation handlers to, you need to do this yourself (we said it stays our of your way).
+The scroller does not automatically generate hrefs/buttons/links/etc to attach navigation handlers to, you need to do this yourself (we did say it stays our of your way).

 ```javascript
 $(document).ready(function(){